kyleschmolze/kyrel/README.md

 Just click "Download ZIP" on the right side of this Github page.

 #### Doing
-Please build your programs by writing your instructions into the `main` function.
+Please build your programs by writing your instructions into the `main` function in `kyrel.js`.
 When you're done with a problem, just copy-paste the entire `main` function, as well as any variables you've declared above it, into a separate file called `solutions.txt`.
 Please put all solutions into a single document.
 It should look like [sample_solutions.txt](./sample_solutions.txt) (but with more solutions, of course).